Description

 Skills Loop

-- The Skills Loop is a short, purpose-built progression circuit of around 1 mile.
+- The Skills Loop is a short, purpose-built progression circuit near the Visitor Centre.

 The Big ’Un (Red)

-- Access is commonly from the Bedburn area of the forest.
+- Access is from the Bedburn area of the forest, following red markers.

 Transcend (Red)